-Each July, for the past 19 years, MYLF has provided a week long forum at Carroll College.
+Each July since 2000, MYLF has provided a week long forum.
+Most years are at Carroll College.
 For 5 days our student delegates and staff members work together to build leadership skills, self advocacy techniques, map out short term and long term goals for their future, and have fun!
 Lots of Fun!

 This is a wonderful experience for families and their students to get to experience a bit of independence and parents get to see their child flourish and mature.
 Five days allow for serious introspection, self awareness, and continuing their journey into adulthood!
 Come join us for another great Forum!

 We strongly encourage you to use the fillable PDF application before and submit your application electronically to to JKHermanson@ncils.org